Course overview, policies

 engineering, reuse, documentation, verification and

-validation, testing, configuration management - Learn to write about and make presentations about
+- Learn to write about and make presentations about

 important aspects of the project: the case for launching

-the project, status reports, design, and implementation plan. - Demonstrate a working project.
+- Demonstrate a working project.

 - Demonstrate an understanding of how knowledge and skill

-in computer science courses played a role in the project. - Demonstrate an understanding of how continuing education
+- Demonstrate an understanding of how continuing education

 can contribute to career development.